eslint/eslint/docs/rules/no-unneeded-ternary.md

 /*eslint no-unneeded-ternary: ["error", { "defaultAssignment": false }]*/

 var a = x ? x : 1;

+f(x ? x : 1);
 ```

+Note that `defaultAssignment: false` still allows expressions of the form `x ? expr : x` (where the identifier is on the right hand side of the ternary).

 ## When Not To Use It